19 min to read

 While social media platforms try to give freedom of speech to their users, there are always guidelines you must follow to avoid getting punished by Instagram.
 These are some of the content that the platform doesn't like:

-- The Misinformative content by third-party fact-checkers.
-These are shown a lot in feeds and stories.
+• The Misinformative content by third-party fact-checkers.

-- Upsetting or sensitive content, for example, consumption of authorized drugs like tobacco or alcohol.
+• Upsetting or sensitive content, for example, consumption of authorized drugs like tobacco or alcohol.

-- Political content that focuses on political parties as well as government officials.
+• Political content that focuses on political parties as well as government officials.

-- Low-resolution or watermarked videos.
+• Low-resolution or watermarked videos.

-Now that you know more about this topic let's see how you can take advantage of it.
+Now that you know more about this topic, let's see how you can take advantage of it.

 Create reels.
 This is the ultimate algorithm magnet.